 Tips and Advice

 • Talk to family, friends, neighbours, colleagues, or your manager about the harassment if you feel comfortable doing so.
-The may be able to help by collecting further evidence on your behalf or by putting protective measures in place.
+They may be able to help by collecting further evidence on your behalf or by putting protective measures in place.

 • Be aware of how much of your personal information is in the public domain and take steps to protect your data.
+This could include sharing your live location or your home address details.

 • Above everything, trust your instincts.
+If something doesnt feel right then do call the National Stalking Helpline.

 Physical Stalking

 • Vary your daily routine and take different routes to and from work.
+If somebody knows your usual routines this can help keep you safe.

 • Know where the nearest safe location is, for instance a police station.
 But, if there isn't one nearby, you could use a 24 hour supermarket with security guards and CCTV.